WHAT ARE POWER RANKINGS?

 - It is advisable to try athletes in various events during the season and run relays of varying combinations of runners to give your team flexibility when preparing your Power Rankings team

 - Performances may come from any meet you have competed in during the season.

 - After the season, log onto the WISTCA site at wistca.org, go to the Honors tab in the navigation bar at the top, and click on Power Rankings.
 Click on templates to download the Excel entry form and begin putting in your team's efforts for the season.

 HOW DO THE POWER RANKINGS WORK?

 - Your team's final Power Ranking is an average of your top 30 performances over the course of the season.
 So you must submit at least 30 performances.

 - You may submit more than 30; however, only the top 30 will be factored in.
 If an athlete is entered in too many events, it is in your benefit to have a backup score (more than 30 entries) rather than take a zero.

-- Regular WIAA rules apply — an athlete cannot be entered in any more than three running events or three field events, and no more than four total events – this of course includes relays.
+- Regular WIAA rules apply — an athlete cannot be entered in more than four events

 We are trying to get more teams involved

 The more teams that get involved, the stronger the Power Rankings awards become – and in turn, hopefully continues to strengthen high school track and field in Wisconsin!